I've been a huge fan of all things horror all my life. There is no safer way to get that feeling of dread or disgust than horror. I love it!

 - Critters (1986): Small basketball-sized aliens with big teeth come to Earth looking for food.
 A really fun 80’s horror-comedy.

-- Don’t Look Now (1973): Some younger people think the older horror films aren’t worth watching when in reality that’s where you find many of the best ones.
+- Don’t Look Now (1973): There are some that think older horror films aren’t worth watching when in reality that’s where you'll find many of the best ones.

-- Lizzie Borden Took an Ax (2014): The real appeal of this film is that it is a segue to the TV show The Lizzie Borden Chronicles (2015) which is outstanding and has the same cast as the film.
+- Lizzie Borden Took an Ax (2014): The real appeal of this film is that it segues into the TV show, The Lizzie Borden Chronicles (2015), which is outstanding and has the same cast as the film.

-- Dagon (2001): The first real adaptation of a Lovecraft story (The Shadow Over Innsmouth).
-A must-watch for fans of H.P.
-Lovecraft.
+- Dagon (2001): The first real adaptation of an H.P.
+Lovecraft story (The Shadow Over Innsmouth).
+A must-watch for fans of the author.